roidrage/paperplanes/_posts/2015-05-19-an-alternate-reality-for-startups.md

 hiring great people and helping them grow.

-A reality where talking about money, cash flow, [revenue]((https://baremetrics.com/open), profits, and [costs of running a startup](http://inside.idonethis.com/startup-expenses/) is a source of inspiration rather than seen as losing a competitive advantage..
+A reality where talking about money, cash flow, [revenue](https://baremetrics.com/open), profits, and [costs of running a startup](http://inside.idonethis.com/startup-expenses/) is a source of inspiration rather than seen as losing a competitive advantage.

 A reality where startups acknowledge that there is no perfect reality, only experimentation and continuous improvement.